wax-office-of-inspector-general/waxguilds/reports/guild.nefty/latest.md

 **Update**:

-* No updates to report.
+* Launched tokens: BLUEWHALE, REDORDEAD, WOMBEE
+* Fixed and issue with token farms that prevented some tokens to be displayed

 **Metrics**